 |Sample Overnight Excursions:||Nice & Cannes|

-- Live and study in the heart of southern France!
+- Live and study in the South of France!

 - Fantastic open-air farmer’s markets

-- School buildings are located in the oldest section of town
+- School is located in the oldest part of town

-- One of Europe’s centers of learning for Law, History and the Arts
+- Center of learning for Law, History and the Arts

 Aix-en-Provence is located in the south of France in the region of Provence, along the Mediterranean Sea.
 Here, you can experience traditional French culture in an intimate, accessible setting.

 Provence is a breathtaking mixture of rolling countryside and medieval towns and cities.
-Not only is it a place of amazing beauty, but it is also known for offering some of the best cuisine in the world, using the freshest, local ingredients.
+Not only is it a place of amazing beauty, but it is also known for offering some of the best cuisine in the world, using the freshest local ingredients.
 Provence is one of the wealthiest regions of France, its famous resorts attracting tourists from all over the world.
-Because it is bordered by the Mediterranean Sea, Provence has a beautiful, mild climate.
-There are an average of 300 days of sunshine a year, creating a sense of light and warmth, as well as a very relaxed atmosphere.
+Bordered by the Mediterranean Sea, Provence has a beautiful, mild climate, and an average of 300 days of sunshine a year, creating a sense of light and warmth, as well as a very relaxed atmosphere.